Please note that Tapas no longer supports Internet Explorer.

 Jan 20, 2026

-I don’t actually remember when my birthday was, I just increased my age by one when the year ended and the fireworks kept me up all night.
-The years seemed to become shorter the higher my age went.
-Why did I think about my birthday?
+I don’t actually remember when my birthday was, I just increased my age by one when the year ended and the fireworks kept me up all night; the years seemed to become shorter the higher my age went.
+Now, why did I think about my birthday?
 Because today was Esther’s.
 My congratulating mom told me so.

 The freezing winds were starting to warm up as the snow began to melt.
-Dazzling like small stars, the liquid snow crystals slid down my bedroom window.
-A pile of snow fell down from one of the naked trees, letting out a satisfying crunch as it met the ground.
+Dazzling like small stars, the wet snow crystals slid down my bedroom window.
+Outside, a pile of snow fell down from one of the naked trees, letting out a satisfying crunch as it met the ground.
+A small bird had disturbed it.

 “Is there anything you want?”
-A small plume of air went out of my moms mouth.
-We were going shopping today.
+A small plume of air went out of my mom’s mouth.
+We were going shopping in town today.

 “There must be something?”
 She looked concerned again.
 “How about a new pair of gloves?”

-“Maybe a cake?”
-We had passed by a bakery or a patisserie earlier.
-Whatever the difference was, a sugary smell had attracted me to it nonetheless.
-Peeking through the frosted windows at the meager display of baked goods made me want one for myself.
+We had passed by a bakery or a patisserie earlier, whatever the difference was, a sugary smell had attracted me to it nonetheless.
+Peeking through the frosted windows damping up at my breath, the meager display of baked goods and assortment of cakes made me want one for myself.

 “However, we can just make our own!”
-She puffed out her chest.
+Mom puffed out her chest.

 “Really?
 You can make your own cake?”

-Surrounded by the soft fur, her face peeked out from under the hood.
-Would I become as pretty as her growing up?
+Surrounded by the soft white fur, her face peeked out from under the hood.
+I couldn’t help but wonder, would I become as pretty as her growing up?
 Bouncing in tandem with her steps, my feet felt lighter.
 Something was making my frozen face stretch under the early spring sun.
-Feeling it made me realize what it was.
-I was smiling.
+Touching it made me realize what it was.
+I was smiling naturally.

-“Of course I trust you, I don’t think there is anything you can’t make.”
+So I said, “Of course I trust you, you’re an expert in making things.
+I don’t think there is anything you can’t make.”

 “Oh Esther!
 You are so sweet!”
-I got glomped on by my mom.
+I got glomped on by my mom right there, in the middle of the street.
+My cheeks flushed up at the stares the people passing by gave me.

-Baking a cake appeared to be far easier than I thought.
-Either that or my mom was an expert at cooking.
-Seeing the setting batter in the stone oven, it had to be the latter.
-The same sweet smell I had noticed earlier today was wafting around the warm kitchen.
-My face felt like melting sitting there in front of the oven.
+Back at home, I found that baking a cake appeared to be far easier than I thought.
+Either that or my mom was an expert at making cakes too.
+Observing the wobbly batter in the magic-stone oven, it had to be the latter.
+The same sweet smell I had noticed earlier in town was wafting around the warm kitchen.
+Watching the bubbling surface of the cake, my face melted sitting there in front of the oven

 “Hopefully it turns out something befitting my lovely daughter.”
 She rested her hand on my crouching figure.